Introduction: Quick & Easy DIY Miter Saw Station

 Step 2: Cutting and Assembly the Side Braces

-I cut 8 pieces of 2x4 to 24 inches.
-I was careful to make the sides just under 24 inches so that half of a 4x8 sheet of plywood would be enough to cover both benches.
+I cut 8 pieces of 2x4 to 20 7/8 inches.
+I was careful to make the sides just under 21 inches so that half of a 4x8 sheet of plywood would be enough to cover both benches (keep in mind that the total depth will be 20 7/8 + the width of the front and back braces).
 If the benches are deeper than 24 inches, more than one sheet of plywood will be needed to complete the project.